 A steep ascent is rewarded with views across Fife and a wander down the delightful Maspie Den on this 5 mile circular walk with about 400m of ascent.

-Start from the old factory building on Well Brae at the top of the town.
+Start from the old factory building (now demolished) on Well Brae at the top of the town.
 Parking is available nearby at the library / community centre on Back Wynd.

 The path for East Lomond starts from the right hand side of the factory building.
 Keep to the right hand lane where you see the signpost for the Lomond Hills.
 Soon after, there is the start of a set of steps on your left hand side.
 These steps take you steeply up the side of the hill through the trees, past a small reservoir on your right.
 There is about 125m of ascent up the steps before you reach a gate which takes you out on to the open hillside.